 Step 1) With a Dunster House shed, we suggest laying a plastic waterproof membrane (not supplied) over the roof, which is then to be secured down with a staple gun.

 Step 2) Next, move onto adding the actual superfelt for the roof.
 You want to start off by rolling it out onto the ground and cutting it into long strips which are to be horizontally placed across the roof.
 If two separate felt pieces are required to connect, we suggest overlapping by 200mm.
-Allow the felt to overhang off the roof by approximately 30mm, and start nailing down at around 200mm centers.
+Allow the felt to overhang off the roof by approximately 30mm, and start nailing down at around 200mm centres.

 Step 3) Continue to lay down the felt, and nail down with even spaces as you go through depending on the width of the felt and roof.
 Overlap the adjoining layers by 200mm, and seal those joints with felt adhesive.
 Once laid, nail the edges down.